By Victoria Prima

 Aloe is a great moisturizer for your skin and hair, proven to purify air in your room and can also be added to your drinks and smoothies.
 Aloe grows quite fast and doesn’t require much attention from you.
 By having just one aloe plant at home you’ll be able to DIY literally hundreds of various recipes.
 To sum up: Glowing skin, shiny hair and no grocery shop trip, no packaging to throw away.

 You’ll need some wax and a piece of cotton fabric, you can upcycle your old pillow covers or even a t-shirt for this project.
 On a square piece of cotton, spread shaved wax or small pieces of wax evenly, in a thin layer.
-I use wax from cheese rounds–further reducing waste and saving money.
+I use wax from cheese rounds–further reducing waste from packaging materials and saving money.
 Melt the wax using a hair drier.
 As the wax melts, cotton will absorb it.
 Now you have water resistant, eco-friendly, reusable cloth.
 You can wrap your sandwiches, cheese, etc. in it.

-Eating out costs more and that’s not some big secret.
+Eating out costs more and it’s not some big secret.
 Go creative and explore new recipes.
 Making your food at home is a great way to save money, eat healthier, introduce a wider variety to your diet and boost own confidence–yes, that was me who made this amazing…

 If you have kids, involve them in the process.
 Depending on their age, let kids choose the recipes they’d like to make and help along.
 My now 14 year old son bakes amazing Cranberry Pine Nut Scones and my 10 year old son whips up fluffy waffles from scratch.
 When we’re in a grocery store I never hear them asking to buy some frozen waffles, pancakes or scones.

 Please Share with your friend who appreciates green living!